 Bombay cats are the perfect choice if you’re in the market for a “panther-like” feline.
-These large cats are bigger and more muscular than most domestic cats, and they are friendly felines who love to be in the company of their humans and other pets.
-These kitties demand attention and love to play—you can expect them to follow you around the home.
+These large cats are bigger and more muscular than most domestic cats, and they are friendly felines that love to be in the company of their humans and other pets.
+These kitties demand attention and love to play, so you can expect them to follow you around the home.

 The Bombay cat’s lifespan can reach up to 20 years, and they are loyal, affectionate, and fun to own.
 Given their long lives, you may wonder how much it costs to own one of these intelligent felines.
-When you adopt a Bombay cat, expect to pay between $20-$200 and if you buy one from a reputable breeder, a Bombay will cost approximately $500–$2,000.
-In this article, we’ll dive deep into the costs so you know what to expect before owning one.
+When you adopt a Bombay cat, expect to pay between $20 and $200, and if you buy one from a reputable breeder, they will cost approximately $500–$2,000.
+In this article, we dive deep into the expenses so you know what to expect before owning one.

 Bringing Home a New Bombay Cat: One-Time Costs

 As with any cat breed, you will have one-time costs when bringing your Bombay cat home.
 You may already have some items if you’ve owned a cat before, such as a cat carrier and litter boxes.
 However, if this is your first time being a cat owner, don’t worry; we break down everything you need to consider before diving into cat ownership.